annakviese/events/README.md

 #### About
 This is the Events Loader.
 The purpose of this assignment was to recreate a design that loads more posts on click of a button.
-This page is optimized both for mobile and desktop and has been tested on latest versions of Chrome, Safari and Firefox.
+This page is optimized mobile, tablet and desktop and has been tested on latest versions of Chrome, Safari and Firefox.

 #### Technology Used